intel/platform-aware-scheduling/telemetry-aware-scheduling/README.md

 For example - a pod that requires certain cache characteristics can be schedule on output from Intel® RDT metrics.
 Likewise a combination of RDT, RAS and other platform metrics can be used to provide a signal for the overall health of a node and be used to proactively ensure workload resiliency.

-**This software is a pre-production alpha version and should not be deployed to production servers.**

 ## Introduction